amit112/React-Training/README.md

 In this project i have covered all the essential javascript topics to build react Application.
+You can see results of all the topics in browser console .

+# Run application using : npm start

 #### 1. Diffrence between let and var keyword
 #### 2.Objects